deklanowski/sample-karaf-assembly/README.md

 # Issues
-In karaf 4.0.5 and 4.0.6 there is an issue with nested features which explicitly declare a version when that version is a development snapshot.
+In karaf 4.0.5 and 4.0.6 there is an issue with nested features which explicitly declare a version when that version has a qualifier e.g., such as development snapshot version like 1.0-SNAPSHOT or a release qualifier like for example 1.0.0-RELEASE.

 For example, take our features descriptor for the sample project:
 ```